racer-rust/vim-racer/README.md

 `.vimrc` (Or `init.vim` in case of Neovim).

-For example, with the following mappings you can navigate to the identifier under the cursor and open it on the current buffer, on an horizontal or vertical split, or go straight to the documentation:
+For example, with the following mappings you can navigate to the identifier under the cursor and open it on the current buffer, on an horizontal or vertical split, on a new tab, or go straight to the documentation:

 ```
 au FileType rust nmap gd <Plug>(rust-def)
 au FileType rust nmap gs <Plug>(rust-def-split)
 au FileType rust nmap gx <Plug>(rust-def-vertical)
+au FileType rust nmap gt <Plug>(rust-def-tab)
 au FileType rust nmap <leader>gd <Plug>(rust-doc)
 ```